alanboy/trello/README.md

 ## Linux ##

-trelloc uses javafx and a package of javafx is not included in openjdk which is what most distributions have. dowload an oracle version of the JDK http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and expand locally  then create a file a `gradle.properties` with will containg something like this:
+trelloc uses javafx and a package of javafx is not included in openjdk which is what most distributions have.
+Download an Oracle JDK from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and expand locally  then create a file a `gradle.properties` with will containg something like this:

 	org.gradle.java.home=/home/alan/Downloads/jdk1.8.0_45/

-then use `gradle build` and `gradle run` as normal.
+then use `gradle build` and `gradle run` as above.

-## Advanced optiones/command line ##
+## Advanced options/command line ##

 Run it in `-b` mode to show all lists you have access to: `java -cp C:\trello\ -jar C:\trello\trello-0.0.1-SNAPSHOT.jar -b`